-A variety of building materials and finishes are used.
-Generally, roofs in the area are either slated with clay-ridge tiles, lead-hip and ridge-rolls, or (more commonly) covered with clay tiles hung on pegs or nibs.
+A variety of building materials and finishes are used within the Conservation Area.
+Generally, roofs are either slated with clay-ridge tiles, lead-hip and ridge-rolls, or (more commonly) covered with clay tiles hung on pegs or nibs.
 The degree of the roof pitches varies depending on the material used and the contrasting heights of the ridgelines lend variety and interest to the street scene.
 Most of the traditional timber casement and vertical sliding sash windows have been retained.